The end of the beginning

 There are more and more use cases that we discover every day by talking to our customers.
 Just recently we figured out:

-- how to take advantage of Windows Hello biometrics to protect business apps
+- how to take advantage of Windows Hello biometric authentication to protect business apps

 - how to enhance the safety of SSL VPN in the organization